 The ability to give good presentations is key to achieving a successful career in research and education.
-Besides the regular advice provided by the research advisor to the graduate student, additional feedback on the research presentation skills is given during the public first-year literature-based seminar (for chemistry students) and oral subject exam (for physics students) through a feedback form that is filled out by the audience and that serves as input for the grading by the guidance committee.
-The presentations associated with these exams must be broadly announced and given in sufficiently large rooms (seminar or lecture room) at a time suitable for a large audience to be able to join.
+Besides the regular advice provided by the research advisor to the graduate student, additional feedback on the research presentation skills is given during the public first-year literature-based seminar (for chemistry students) and oral subject exam (for physics students) through a feedback form that is filled out by the audience.
+The same form also serves as input for the grading by the guidance committee.
+Presentations associated with these exams must be broadly announced and given in sufficiently large rooms (seminar or lecture room) at a time suitable for a large audience to be able to join.
 The regular research discussion slot (Thursday morning at 11 am) is the preferred time.
-The faculty member responsible for scheduling the research discussions requests a list of students which are likely to give their oral exams/first year seminars from the AD Education at the start of each semester, so the presentations can be scheduled.
-In later years, students give short presentations about their research in the guidance committee meetings.
-In addition, practice talks for APS meetings are held publicly, and feedback from the audience is requested.
-Graduate students are also strongly encouraged to give a public research discussion about their research in preparation of their thesis defense and senior students are typically sent to conferences other than the DNP/APS meetings.
-Students are encouraged to propose opportunities to present their research, or to interact with researches from other facilities.
+The faculty member responsible for scheduling the research discussions requests a list of students which are likely to give their oral exams/first year seminars from the Associate Director for Education and Outreach at the start of each semester, so the presentations can be scheduled.
+In later years, students give short presentations about their research in a closed-door meeting with the guidance committee3.
+In addition, practice talks for APS meetings are held publicly at the lab, and feedback from the audience is requested.
+Graduate students are also strongly encouraged to give a public research discussion4 about their research in preparation of their thesis defense and senior students are typically sent to conferences other than the DNP/APS meetings.
+Students are encouraged to propose opportunities to present their research, or to interact with researchers from other facilities.